 This easy tofu turkey roast is perfect for the holidays!
 Made with seasoned tofu mixed with chickpea flour, then basted and baked into a firm and meaty loaf.
-Easily make this vegan roast gluten-free, by filling it with cauliflower stuffing or any gluten-free stuffing that you wish.
+Easily make this vegan roast gluten-free by filling it with cauliflower stuffing or any other gluten-free stuffing of your choice.

 A tofu turkey loaf in an oval baking dish with some taken out so you can see the filling.